henrik/remit/README.md

   * TODO Consider the review over when you click "Reviewed" or if you click "Abandon review" or after a timeout?
 * Show faces to indicate who did review something
 * Show how old the oldest unreviewed commit is (with a link to review it)
+* Bundle or link to a script to set up the same webhook on multiple repos?
 * MAYBE: stats on how much you review.
 But avoid it becoming a competition.